fivdi/pigpio/doc/gpio.md

 #### getPwmRange()
 Returns the duty cycle range used for the gpio.

+If hardware PWM is active on the gpio the reported range will be 1000000.

 #### getPwmRealRange()
 Returns the real range used for the gpio.

+If hardware PWM is active on the gpio the reported real range will be approximately 250M divided by the set PWM frequency.

 #### pwmFrequency(frequency)
 - frequency - an unsigned integer >= 0